 New and returning college students who have not tested within the last three years will participate in assessment designed to assist in the selection of classes for proper placement and college success.
+Career and technical programs may use test scores as criteria for admission.

 The assessment process includes an evaluation for the purpose of determining current skill levels in reading, writing and mathematics.
-For those who have not taken the appropriate assessment tests, the college will administer one of these tests and a fee will be charged.
-Students who have taken either of these tests within the last three years and wish to use those scores must have their scores on file prior to registration.
+The college will administer a placement test for students who have not taken one.
+A test fee is required.
+Students who have taken the appropriate placement test within the last three years and wish to use those scores must have their scores on file prior to registration.